MasterChef Ireland: Series 1 (2011)

-Mary Carney

-Series 2
+Series 2 (2012)

 A second season was announced on 15 February 2012.
 It premiered on 4 October 2012 at 9:30 on RTÉ Two.

-The final of the second season aired on 13 December 2012 and was won by Tamarin Blackmur.
+The final of the second season aired on 12 & 13 December 2012 and was won by Tamarin Blackmur.

-Celebrity MasterChef 2013
+Celebrity MasterChef Ireland 2013

 On 14 July 2013, Celebrity MasterChef Ireland, a new six-part series began on RTÉ One at 9.30pm.

 Eight celebrities are taking part with Dylan McGrath and Nick Munier returning as judges.

 In week 1 judges Nick Munier and Dylan McGrath asked the contestants to cook something that is 'You on a Plate' and also to cook French dessert Crêpe Suzette in a cooking challenge.
 Comedian Gary Cooke was the first contestant to leave after Dylan McGrath commented that his dessert looked like something that had "fallen off a roof."

 David Gillick was crowned the winner of the competition on the final which aired 18 August 2013, beating fellow finalists, Aengus Mac Grianna and Maia Dunphy.

-Celebrities
+Series 3 (2014)

+A third season was premiered on 4 March 2014 on RTÉ Two, with two episodes were aired on Tuesday & Wednesday per week.
+It featured 24 amateur cooks competing for the 'MasterChef Ireland' title.
+The final of the third season aired on 7 May 2014 and was won by Diana Dodog.

-Celebrity MasterChef 2017
+Celebrity MasterChef Ireland 2017

 On 16 January 2017, a new series of Celebrity MasterChef Ireland began on TV3 at 10pm.

 Daniel Clifford and Robin Gill were the judges.